WE ARE STILL HUMANZ

 - Red Bull, to create a special line of cans, launching the fan club, Demon Squad & sponsoring Demon Dayz Festival Margate.

 - E.ON, to build a solar-powered recording studio.

-One of the largest announcements to come from this phase was possibly Gorillaz’ own fashion line, G Foot.
+One of the largest announcements to come from this phase was possibly the relaunch of Gorillaz’ own fashion line, G Foot.
 The line during Phase 4 was mostly T-shirts, with occasional other fashion items like jewellery & sunglasses; G Foot also did a tie-in range with C.P.
 Company during this phase.
 There were additionally three pop-up store events to help promote the line in Brooklyn, LA (with Freak City) & London (with exclusive items like snow globes & wrapping paper).
 The most standout product during this phase was the band’s first ever magazine entirely dedicated to them, G Magazine.

 In November, Gorillaz released a “Super Deluxe” edition of Humanz, giving them their largest (and most expensive) release to date; spanning 14 vinyl records in various colours and giving owners 34 tracks, along with an artbook.
 Then in December, they held a three-day takeover on Reprezent; along with an All on the Board tie-in to promote their tour.